-The AppCenter features a great selection of excellent software, all of which will run without problems on Bodhi Linux.
-Either search for the software by name in the Search box, or select from the listed categories to see what’s on offer.
+The Bodhi Linux AppCenter features a great selection of excellent software, all of which are verified to run without problems.
+All software in the AppCenter is installed directly from the default web browser (Chromium), making software installation a breeze.
+Search for the software by name or select from the listed categories to see what’s on offer.

 Synaptic Package Manager

-If you know the name of the software, you can quickly add it from the terminal.
-The command is: sudo apt-get update && sudo apt-get install <program name>.
+If you know the name of the software package you need, you can quickly add it via

 Personal Package Archives (PPAs)